« BackThe Shape of a Mars Missionidlewords.comSubmitted by feross 5 months ago

 (obviously it would need adaptations since diesel engines need air that isn't present on Mars and EV batteries might have problems with the cold, but it would be a similar weight magnitude)

-• exitb a day ago
+• exitb 5 months ago

 Big part of the problem is how big of a hurdle it is to actually send a robot to Mars.
 I imagine that once we have a cheap and reliable platform to reach the surface, we could iterate the robots much faster.